gseidler/The-MSX-Red-Book/the_msx_red_book.md

 ##<a name="32x24textmode"></a>32x24 Text Mode

 The Name Table occupies 768 bytes of VRAM from 1800H to 1AFFH.
 As in [40x24 Text Mode](#40x24textmode) normal operation involves placing character codes in the required position in the table.
-The "[VPOKE](#vpoke)" statement may be used to attain familiarity with the screen layout:
+The "`VPOKE`" statement may be used to attain familiarity with the screen layout:

 <a name="figure19"></a>![][CH02F19]